openxla/xla/docs/hlo_dumps.md

 Otherwise, you can use `ripgrep` to quickly identify which module holds particular symbols or computations.

-**Tip:** Include the 3 dumped before/after/buffer-assignment files of interest to your bug reports.
+**Tip:** Include the 3 dumped before/after/buffer-assignment files of interest in your bug reports.

 ### HLO Conversion

-Sometimes you may have HLOProto buffer dumps and want readable HLO text, or vice-versa.

-A tool called `hlo-opt` that can translate between HLO proto and text formats.
+A tool called `hlo-opt` that can translate between HLOProto and text formats.
+It's useful in cases where you have one format, but need the other for debugging.

 Learn to use it: [XLA Tooling documentation: hlo-opt](tools.md#hlo-opt-convert-hlo-module-formats).

 ### Replay

-The dumped computations can be run it on fake data or input snapshots, which is useful as a simple reproducible example for XLA developers.
+You can run (replay) the dumped computations on a specified XLA backend with fake data or input snapshots.
+This is a convenient way to reproduce, iterate, and debug issues in XLA.

 The following commands use fake data.
 If you have saved HLO Snapshots, you can pass those in instead, and the data from the snapshot will be used.